WEHI-SODA-Hub/spatialvpt/README.md

 ## Introduction

-**BioimageAnalysisCoreWEHI/spatialsegmentation** is a bioinformatics pipeline that ...
+**BioimageAnalysisCoreWEHI/spatialsegmentation** is a bioinformatics pipeline that performs cell segmentation and creates a QC report for MERSCOPE data using the vizgen-postprocessing tool.

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the